umazalakain/session-types-coq/README.md

 make
 ```

-Alternatively, to step through the definitions and proofs, you can run `coqide
+Alternatively, to step through the definitions and proofs, you can run
-src/SessionTypes.v` and press `F6` or select `Compile -> Make`.
-You can then
+`coqide`, load the files in `src`, and press `F6` or select `Compile -> Make`.
-interactively walk through the proofs with `Ctrl-Down` and `Ctrl-Up`.
+You can then interactively walk through the proofs with `Ctrl-Down` and
+`Ctrl-Up`.